 Low Resolution Mapping (FIRMAP)

-These hemispherical mapping observationsobtained at 15.0 cm-1 spectral resolution (36/37 RTI) are the only ones that provide complete ‘maps’ of Saturn’s thermal emission.
+These hemispherical mapping observations, obtained at 15.0 cm-1 spectral resolution (36/37 RTI), are the only ones that provide complete ‘maps’ of Saturn’s thermal emission.
 All other observations sit and stare at a single latitude as Saturn rotates beneath (useful for high resolution spectroscopy, but not for latitudinal mapping).
 The FIRMAP observations require short integration times (because of the low spectral resolution), which allows the fields of view to be scanned over Saturn’s disc from a close proximity (17-37 Rs, Saturn radii), providing a spatial resolution of 6-8o latitude in the far infrared and 1-2o in the mid-infrared.
 The detectors are scanned from north to south along the central meridian as Saturn rotates either once or twice on its axis, so a full FIRMAP observation takes 10-20 hours.